-If you’ve managed to squirrel a little bit away over the years or you’ve come into some money, then at one time or another someone has probably suggested you invest in property.
-With savings accounts and many other traditionally reliable investment strategies now providing negligible returns, property investment remains a continuingly attractive option in Ireland – people always need places to live.
+If you’ve managed to squirrel a little bit away over the years or you’ve come into some money, then at one time or another, someone has probably suggested you invest in property.
+With savings accounts and many other traditionally reliable investment strategies now providing negligible returns, property investment remains an attractive option in Ireland – people always need places to live.

 1. Do your prep

-Ensure you have your finances straight and understand exactly how much you’ve got to spend.
+Ensure you have your finances straight and understand precisely how much you’ve got to spend.

-One of your key questions from the outset is, “How do I hope to get a return on my investment?”
+From the outset, one of your key questions is, “How do I hope to get a return on my investment?”
 There are two main strategies in property investing: capital growth and rental yield.
-Ideally you want to be able to work both, but that will depend on your investment goals and the prevailing economic situation.
+Ideally, you want to be able to work both, but that will depend on your investment goals and the prevailing economic situation.

-Capital growth means buying a property with the intention of letting it appreciate over time so that you make a profit on its eventual resale.
+Capital growth means buying a property to let it appreciate over time so that you make a profit on its eventual resale.
 So that's the long-term goal sorted out.
-In the meantime you want to make sure you earn a decent, consistent rental yield from the property.
+In the meantime, you want to earn a decent, consistent rental yield from the property.